Nothing Really Matters: Background and writing

 In 'Nothing Really Matters' and 'The Power of Good-Bye', I want people to have a visceral and emotional reaction to things, rather than to have in their mind where all my stuff comes from.
 With the songs, I wanted to say that it does not matter really what you think or do, just think by yourself, and not judge and dissect others.
 You know if I see a bug crawling across the floor and it inspired me to write the most incredible love poem, I don't want people to be thinking about their relationship, and then think of my bug crawling across the floor.
 It's then that the power of good-bye becomes better than the power of acceptance.

 Recording and composition

 "Nothing Really Matters" was recorded alongside the rest of the album at Larrabee North Studio in North Hollywood, California.
 Only three other people were in the studio with Madonna during the recording of the song and album: Orbit, recording engineer Pat McCarthy, and his assistant engineer, Matt Silva.
 The track featured no live instrumentation, and was part of a machinery issue that delayed initial recording as Orbit preferred working with sample loops and synth-based instrumentation.
 As a result, it took a while to finish production of the song, until the computers were repaired.
-The song was mastered by Ted Jensen at Sterling Studios in New York, and included background vocals from Donna De Lory and Nikki Harris.
+The song was mastered by Ted Jensen at Sterling Studios in New York, and included background vocals from Donna De Lory and Niki Haris.